cwcyau/group-information/supervision.md

 I will keep an open mind about your research ideas and approaches but I will challenge you to evidence your claims.
 The aim is not to be deliberately difficult or antagonistic but to strengthen your ability to evaluate your own thoughts carefully and to present and communicate an argument effectively - a skill that you will undoubtedly utilised throughout your working life.

-In our collaboration, it can often be tempting to use my own expertise and experience to "fix" problems for you.
-However, the long-term learning you gain from stumbling into blind alleys and errors can be invaluable.
+In our collaboration, it can often be tempting to use my own expertise and experience to *fix* problems for you.
+However, the long-term learning experience you gain from stumbling into blind alleys and errors can be invaluable so I will often resist the temptation to provide immediate help so that you may have the chance to think through problems for yourself.

 ## Publications